Cancún to Isla Mujeres Yacht Route — Complete Guide

 1. Overview of the Cancún–Isla Mujeres Yacht Route

 The route between Cancún and Isla Mujeres is a well-established private charter line, used daily by vessels transiting between the mainland and the island.
-Most departures take place from marinas in the Hotel Zone, Puerto Juárez, or Punta Sam.
+Most departures take place from marinas in the Hotel Zone, Puerto Juárez, Punta Sam, and V&V Marina.
 The crossing is typically 35–45 minutes, depending on vessel size, weather, and sea state.

 All charters include snorkeling gear on board so guests can enjoy the anchorages at their own pace.